-As directors we acknowledge the importance of high standards of corporate governance and the principles set out in the Corporate Governance Code for small and mid-sized companies issued by the QCA (“QCA Code”).
-The QCA Code has become a widely recognised benchmark for corporate governance of small and mid-sized companies, particularly AIM companies.
-It takes key elements of good governance and applies them in a manner which is workable for the different needs of growing companies.
-Accordingly, we have adopted and apply the QCA Code to the extent that is appropriate for a business of the Group’s size and stage of development.
+As directors we understand the importance of corporate governance and have implemented frameworks which reflect the principles of the Corporate Governance Code for small and mid-sized companies issued by the QCA (“QCA Code”) to the extent that is appropriate for a business of the Group’s size and stage of development.

-The Board meets regularly to review the Group’s progress towards its strategic goals and to approve corporate plans and actions, budgets and financial reporting.
-The Board is supported by committees which fulfil specific functions and have clear terms of reference that set out defined duties and responsibilities.
+The Board meets regularly to review the Group’s progress towards strategic goals and to approve corporate plans and actions, budgets and financial reporting.
+The Board is supported by committees which fulfil specific functions and have clear terms of reference of defined duties and responsibilities.

 When the need arises, separate committees may also be set up by the Board to consider specific issues.